m-roll/hubspot-projects-env/README.md

 - [ ] Encrypt user credentials and inject into dev environment (maybe, not sure how much sense this makes)
 - [ ] Use localtunnel to simulate locally running serverless functions.
 - [ ] Catch shell exit and delete transient projects used for local serverless development.
+- [ ] Use github workflows to reject un-formatted code.

 ### Reach goals
 - [ ] Leverage typescript to make type-safe interactions between cards and serverless function.